Connway/Shibboleth/dependencies/DEPENDENCY_README.txt

 	OtterUI (got rid of a lot of warnings in Visual Studio and fixed a couple inconsistencies and crash bugs) dirent (got rid of warnings in Visual Studio)
-	Boxer (added support for Abort/Retry/Ignore and Cancel/Try/Continue button configurations)
+	Boxer (added support for Abort/Retry/Ignore and Cancel/Try/Continue button configurations) imgui (uses modified version from the LimuxEngine with some fixes of my own)

 Dependencies versions:
 Assimp - 3.2